 ||Marie Antoinette is executed; Fugitive Slave Act passed; Roman Catholic faith is banned in France; France declares war on Britain and Holland.

 ||Napoleon proclaims the Venetian Constitution, founds Ligurian Republic in Genoa

 ||Santa Anna is elected President of Mexico

 31 years old

-Born in an unknown place on October 4, 1819 and died somewhere in Ohio on March 5, 1907.
+Born somewhere in Pennsylvania on October 4, 1819 and died somewhere in Ohio on March 5, 1907.
 She was 87 years old.